bigspring/lunchbox/README.md

 Lunchbox
 ========

-A clever little script for Mac OS X that gets you up and running with WordPress and essential plugins in a few seconds.
+A composer config file that can get you up and running with WordPress and essential plugins in a few seconds.
 Automatically downloads WordPress and an essential arsenal of plugins (listed below).

 Suggestions?
 Ideas?
 Submit an issue!